neilg63/substring-replace/README.md

 # substring-replace: Extract, insert and replace substrings

-This crate adds a set of convenient methods to easily extract, insert and replace string slices in Rust with character indices compatibile with multibyte characters.
+This crate adds developer-friendly substring methods to easily manipulate string slices in Rust with character indices compatibile with multibyte characters in a similar way to *substring()* methods in Javascript, Java or C# or *substr()* in C++ and PHP.

-Do not add this library to your project if it already depends on the [substring](https://crates.io/crates/substring) crate.
-Its core substring method will conflict with the same method in the ```SubstringReplace``` trait.
-The like-named modules share the same signature and functionality, although this crate avoids unsafes block and will not panic if the start and end indices are out of range.
+This crate's core **substring** method has the same signature and functionality as the simpler [substring](https://crates.io/crates/substring) crate, but adds many supplementary methods, such as ```substring_replace``` and others detailed below, avoids the need for unsafe blocks and fails gracefully if start and end indices are out of range.
+However, the two crates should not be added to the same project.
+If only need the core **substring** method and already the other well-supported crate, do not install this crate.
+On the other hand, if you need some of extra features available from this crate, uninstall the other crate before installing this one and replace ```use substring::*;``` with ```use substring_replace::*;```.

-Regular Rust prefers ```str``` slices for extracting string by index ranges.
-However, it will panic when indices are out of range and works with byte indices rather than the more intuitive character indices as used with the [Regex](https://crates.io/crates/regex) crate.
+Regular Rust prefers *string slices* to manipulate strings by byte index ranges.
+However, it panics when byte indices are out of range or fall between character boundaries.
+Character indices are more intuitive and compatible with the popular [Regex](https://crates.io/crates/regex) crate.

 ### substring